top of page

 Iran’s new president, Masoud Pezeshkian, had promised to end morality police patrols.
 However, a recent hijab and chastity bill, which imposes harsh penalties on women who violate mandatory hijab rules imply that Pezeshkian does not stand by his words.
 Project Noor was launched in April to enforce hijab regulations by deploying policemen and Basij paramilitary units to public spaces and applying facial recognition technology to university entry gates to block the entry of students deemed to be violating the regime’s dress code.

 Iranian women have been resisting oppressive policies for decades through protests, activism, and civil disobedience.
 Campaigns like the One Million Signatures (2006) and social media-driven movements like #MyStealthyFreedom and White Wednesdays brought international attention to their cause.
-Despite threats, harassment and imprisonment, Iranian women continue to advocate for their rights, demanding greater freedom
+Despite threats, harassment and imprisonment, Iranian women continue to advocate for their rights, demanding greater freedom and challenging discriminatory laws.

 Edited by: Derya Selin Yener, Oya Yamaç